runarorama/runarorama.github.com/source/_posts/2015-06-23-a-scala-comonad-tutorial.markdown

 Chaining operations this way using `flatMap` in a monad is sometimes called _Kleisli composition_, and chaining operations using `extend` in a comonad is called _coKleisli_ composition (or just Kleisli composition in a comonad).

+The name `extend` refers to the fact that it takes a "local" computation that operates on some structure and "extends" that to a "global" computation that operates on all substructures of the larger structure.

 ### The writer comonad

 Just like the writer monad, the writer comonad can append to a log or running tally using a monoid.
 But instead of keeping the log always available to be appended to, it uses the same trick as the reader monad by building up an operation that gets executed once a log becomes available: